bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 The [modeler example](https://github.com/bpmn-io/bpmn-js-examples/tree/master/modeler) covers all necessary steps needed to consume bpmn-js via npm and create a BPMN editor application around it.
 This includes additional steps needed for bundling the application for the browser.

-If you would like to create your own pre-packaged version of your custom modeler refer to the [custom-bundle](https://github.com/bpmn-io/bpmn-js-examples/tree/master/custom-bundle) example.

 ### Extending the Modeler